wyona/yanel/README.txt

     0) Clean a previous build by running "build clean-all"

-    1) Configure Yanel by running "configure"
+    1) Configure Yanel by running "configure" (whereas by default the build will support SSL)

        After "configure" has finished, you may want to review the contents of the file './src/build/local.build.properties' to better understand the parameters